dannypsnl/dannypsnl.github.io/posts/2020-05-16-de-bruijn-index.md

   - racket
 ---

-At the beginning of learning PLT, everyone would likely be confused by some program that didn't have a variable!
+At the beginning of learning PLT, everyone could be confused by program that didn't have a variable!
 Will, I mean they didn't use `String`, `Text` or something like that to define a variable.
-A direct mapping definition of lambda calculus(we would use **LC** as the short name in the following context, and if you unfamiliar with **LC**, you can read [this article](/blog/2020/01/01/cs/note-what-is-lambda-calculus/) first) usually looks like this:
+A direct mapping definition of lambda calculus(a.k.a. **LC**, if you haven't been familiar with **LC**, you can read [this article](/blog/2020/01/01/cs/note-what-is-lambda-calculus/) first) usually look like this:

 ```racket
 #lang typed/racket